Skip to main content

 What Are The Implications Of An IVA?

-An Individual Voluntary Arrangement (IVA) is a formal debt solution that typically allows you to make repayments that you can afford, over a set period, with any outstanding debt written off at the end of the agreement.
+An Individual Voluntary Arrangement (IVA) is a formal debt solution that typically allows you to make repayments you can afford, over a set period, with any outstanding debt written off at the end of the agreement.
+Understanding the implications of an IVA before you commit is essential, as the arrangement will affect several areas of your life for five to six years.

-However, every case is unique and before making any decisions, it is important to consider the wider implications of an IVA and whether other options like bankruptcy may be a better alternative.
+Every case is unique.
+Before making any decisions, it is important to consider the wider implications of an IVA and whether other options like bankruptcy or a Debt Relief Order may be a better alternative.
 There are a number of ways that an IVA will impact your life and your financial situation.

 How will an IVA impact your job?